AstroMatt/astronaut-training-pl/_todo/09-szkolenie-do-misji.rst

 ---------------------------------
 - Operations and technological aspects

-    - Parameters of the environment and microclimate
+    - Parameters of the environment and micro-climate
     - Needs of the crew and consumption of resources
     - Organization of communication
     - Transmission and storage of information